Clemson University: Student media

-TAPS Yearbook was established in 1907 after members of the Clemson College Chronicle, the literary arts magazine at the time, wanted to publish a new book printed annually.
-It is named after the song "Taps", which was played each night when cadets went to bed during the college's time as a military school.
-Each edition of TAPS contains student portraits, information on student organizations, and reviews of the past year's events.
-In 2017, TAPS announced the end of the 2017–18 academic year would mark the final edition of the yearbook.
-Its student media group will replace it with a quarterly interest magazine beginning in fall 2018.
+The Pendulum is a student-run international affairs magazine.
+It was established in 2014.
+It publishes twice a year.

+The Chronicle is a literary art magazine that publishes biannually.
+It was founded in 1897.

 WSBF-FM was founded in 1958 and made its first broadcast on April 1, 1960.
 In the beginning, WSBF's content was mostly agriculture education shows and classical music.
 By the mid-1960s, the station began to air sports programs such as The Frank Howard Show along with the news.
 The station would eventually shift to a "progressive" format where it focused on new, up-and-coming contemporary music groups.
-During the 1980s, the format would shift gradually changed to the station's current "alternative" format.
-WSBF plays a variety of genres including jazz, rap, punk, rock, and folk focusing on independent artists.
-The station broadcasts to the Clemson area and upstate South Carolina on 88.1 FM as well as online.
+During the 1980s, the format would shift gradually to the station's current "alternative" format.
+WSBF plays a variety of genres, including jazz, rap, punk, rock, and folk, focusing on independent artists.
+The station broadcasts to the Clemson area and upstate South Carolina on 88.1 FM and online.

-The Chronicle is a literary art magazine that publishes biannually.
-It was founded in 1897 and prints student-created content ranging from poetry, short stories, photography, and drawings.

-The Pendulum is a student-run international affairs magazine.
-It was established in 2014 and officially joined Tiger Media the following year.
-It publishes twice a year during the fall and focuses on international politics, economics, and global affairs.
-The Pendulum often takes these topics and discusses how they affect students and the Clemson community.

-The Sensible Tiger is a student-run weekly newsletter established in 2018 which provides students with brief, non-partisan news in an effort ease political divides on campus.
-The Sensible Tiger has interviewed 2019 Democratic candidate Beto O'Rourke and Washington Post contributor Josh Dawsey, and produces a biweekly Spotify podcast entitled "The Watercooler."
+TAPS Yearbook was established in 1907 after members of the Clemson College Chronicle, the literary arts magazine at the time, wanted to publish a new book printed annually.
+It is named after the bugle call "Taps," which was played each night when cadets went to bed during the college's time as a military school.
+Each edition of TAPS contains student portraits, information on student organizations, and reviews of the past year's events.
+The end of the 2017–18 academic year was the final edition of the yearbook.

 Traditions

 Tiger Paw

-The Tiger paw became the official logo for Clemson University in 1970, in place of the previous tiger logo.
-The change was inspired by President Robert Edwards to "upgrade the image of the university."
-The Tiger Paw logo was introduced at a press conference on July 21, 1970.
-It was created by John Antonio and developed by Helen Weaver of Henderson Advertising in Greenville, South Carolina, from a mold of a Bengal tiger sent to the agency by the Field Museum of Natural History in Chicago.
+The Tiger Paw became the official logo for Clemson University in 1970, in place of the previous tiger logo.
 The paw is now used on all athletic teams and collegiate documents.
 The tiger paw is also painted on surfaces throughout campus and on highways leading to the campus.